 3. Loans aren’t to be taken lightly

 Although most people today will try to convince you that a top school is crucial to your success in life, no name is worth burying yourself in debt.
 As much as you may think that your dream school is everything to you and that you won’t be happy anywhere else, I assure you that several thousands of dollars later in student loans will change your mind.
 By this, I don’t mean to say that you should give up on your dream if a school is way out of your budget.
 There are institutions with great financial aid and countless of outside scholarships you can apply to.
 However, be smart.
 At this age, finances can seem like an abstract concept.
 Even if you know that debt is tough, the majority of high school students haven’t had enough—if any—experience with it to understand just how hard it is to pay rent, feed yourself, and handle loans with interest.
 Make sure the schools you apply to can fulfill your financial needs, and try to avoid loans as much as you can.

 4. The school itself won’t make the experience for you

 One thing you must keep in mind before hitting that submit button is that no matter where you attend, no college will make your experience—you will.
-Regardless of whether you attend an Ivy or a community college, you will be the one who mandates whether you are happy or absolutely miserable.
+Regardless of whether you attend an Ivy League school or a community college, you'll be the one who mandates whether you are happy or absolutely miserable.
 College is all about self-discovery, so put yourself out there.
 Explore new places, meet different people, engage in activities you usually wouldn’t have involved yourself in.
 Don’t be afraid to fail or feel average.
 It’s okay to struggle sometimes, and I promise you it doesn’t demean your value or defines you.
-You will end up where you’re supposed to be.
+You'll end up where you’re supposed to be.
 Sadly, things don’t always come around like we planned, but they always work out in the end.
-It is up to you whether you let yourself enjoy it.
+It's up to you whether you let yourself enjoy it.